Natalie's Health

 Substitutions

-• You can substitute oat milk with any milk - organic soy milk, cashew milk or almond milk.
-Cow’s milk work well too.
+• You can swap oat milk for almond milk, ceshew milk or organic soy milk.
+Cow’s milk works fine here too.
 Coconut milk won’t work well here.

-• You can substitute coconut oil with avocado oil / avocado oil cooking spray.
+• You can substitute coconut oil with avocado oil.

-• Substitute hemp seeds with flax seeds (for more Omega-3’s) or chia seeds (for more fibers).
+• You can substitute hemp seeds with ground flax seeds or chia seeds.

 • Omit nutmeg if you find it to aromatic.